kamailio/kamcli/README.md

 **kamcli** is aiming at being a modern and extensible alternative to the shell script **kamctl**.

-It requires that `jsonrpcs` module of Kamailio is loaded and configured to listen on a Unix domain socket or FIFO file.
+It requires that `jsonrpcs` module of Kamailio is loaded and configured to listen on a Unix domain socket, UDP socket or FIFO file.
 The way to interact with Kamailio has to be set inside `kamcli` config file (kamcli.ini).

 ### Important Note ###

-The master branch of `kamcli` is under ongoing work to upgrade the code to work with Python3.
-Migration to Python3 is required because Python2 has been deprecated and it is going to be removed from major Linux distributions.
+The current version of `kamcli` is works only with Python3.
+Python2 has been deprecated and removed from major Linux distributions.

-Therefore, for the moment, not all commands may work with Python3, if you find any problem, file a report on Issue Tracker.

 To run `kamcli` with Python2.x, use the git branch `v1.2-python2`.
 The branch will be kept for a while, but likely there will be no new features added to it.